Susannah Fielding: Television

 In 2019, she co-starred with Steve Coogan in This Time with Alan Partridge.
 A second series of the show aired in 2021.

 Film

 Fielding appeared in the 2010 films 4.3.2.1. and 1st Night (originally titled Cosi), for which she learned to sing opera in Italian.
 In 2011 she starred in Kill Keith, a comedy horror film featuring Keith Chegwin.
 She appeared in the 2012 romantic comedy The Knot alongside Mena Suvari and Noel Clarke.
 She played the beautiful Katherine, Poirot's deceased former lover in the film Death on the Nile (2022).
+She voiced Jill Warrick in the 2023 video game Final Fantasy XVI.

 Personal life

 Fielding dated English actor Tom Hiddleston from 2008 to 2011.
 They met while filming the series Wallander.